-The Inspector does not try to determine if there are irritants, pollutants, contaminants, or toxic materials in or around the building.
+The Inspector does not determine if there are irritants, pollutants, contaminants, or toxic materials in or around the building.

-The Inspection does not include spores, fungus, mold or mildew that may be present.
-You should note that whenever there is water damage noted in the report, there is a possibility that mold or mildew may be present, unseen behind a wall, floor or ceiling.
+The Inspection does not include spores, fungus, mould or mildew.
+You should note that whenever there is water damage noted in the report, there is a possibility that mould or mildew may be present, unseen behind a wall, floor or ceiling.

-If anyone in your home suffers from allergies or heightened sensitivity to quality of air, we strongly recommend that you consult a qualified Environmental Consultant who can test for toxic materials, mold and allergens at additional cost.
+If anyone in your home suffers from allergies or heightened sensitivity to quality of air, we strongly recommend that you consult a qualified Environmental Consultant who can test for toxic materials, mould and allergens at additional cost.